 - Cottagecore aesthetic: how to get the look in your home

-Not only has online shopping become the safest option in recent months, but when it comes to homewares, many would argue that it’s actually preferable.
+Not only has online shopping become the safest option over the past year or so, but when it comes to homewares, many would argue that it’s actually preferable.

 Read on to discover our round-up of the best online homeware shops, so you can play interior designer without having to leave your bed!